 The rums of Gargano Selection are distributed by Velier (an italian import company).
-In 2004 Velier purchased a share in Demerara Distillers Ltd. And it´s through their website that I learnt that the oldest barrel found in warehouses in East Bank is the Skeldon 1973 which of course catches a premium price…
+In 2004 Velier purchased a share in Demerara Distillers Ltd. And it´s through their website that I learnt that the oldest barrel found in warehouses in East Bank is the Skeldon 1973 which together with the Skeldon-78 are considered the holy grails of demerara rum and are very sought after and of course catches a premium price.
+(Update – You can read my review of the Skeldon -73 here.
+The 78 I have yet to try…these rums don`t come easy…)

 One of the incredibly beautiful bottlings from the Silver Seal.

-These private bottlings I believe are mainly for collectors and for most I recommend El Dorado since it can be bought in most places and to much better prices than the private bottlings.
+These private bottlings I believe are mainly for serious rum enthusiasts and collectors and they have a solid following, especially in Europe, naturally, since that`s where they are for the most part available.
+But for most others, El Dorado is the most known brand since it can be bought in most places, and to easier prices than the private bottlings.

-I like the high proof demeraras from the private bottlers because a bit higher proof gives so much more flavor bite!
+I like the high proof demeraras from the private bottlers the most though, because a bit higher proof gives so much more flavor and bite! and also because most or most all of those are pure rums straight from the cask with nothing added.

-But for those who`s interested and can get hold of these rums you may want to read different reviews of them before purchasing an expensive bottle and some can be found in whisky forums and blogs like this one or you may find a language translator like babelfish – unless you know italian – to use on RumClubs site which deals quite a bit with these rums both on their site and in their forum.
+But for those who`s interested and can get hold of these rums you may want to read different reviews of them before purchasing an expensive bottle and some can be found on blogs like the Loner Caner or Whiskyfun .

-Some of the labels, especially from the Silver Seal company are stunningly beautiful and to show you the details I enclose a picture here from the Wild Life series which shows exotic birds in the jungle.
+Some of the labels are stunningly beautiful and to show you the details I enclose a picture here from the Wild Life series from Silver Seal, which shows exotic birds in the jungle.

 All I can say is that I wish I could paint like that.

 There are quite a few demeraras to find in the UK but all are not expensive.
-OVD is cheap and also Woods 100 which is marketed as an overproof potstill navy rum from Guyana.
-I hear this one is good in tiki drinks.
+OVD is cheap and also Woods 100 which is marketed as an overproof pot still navy rum from Guyana. (popular with Tiki drink bartenders)